Here is a brief, tragic, and important history lesson. It’s about the Irish Potato Famine and weird rumors, and it relates to the recent elections.

-Many people who make such claims about widespread illegal voting by non-citizens make such claims, not because they have discovered any actual, convincing evidence that such widespread behavior is occurring but because of fear and paranoia that it “might be true”, much like the fear and paranoia that drove conspiracies theories about the Irish.
+Many people who make such claims about widespread illegal voting by non-citizens make such claims, not because they have discovered any actual, convincing evidence that such widespread behavior is occurring.
+Rather, they makes such claims because of fear and paranoia that it “might be true”.
+This is similar to the fear and paranoia that drove conspiracies theories about the Irish.

 Is There a Conspiracy?

 Sometimes when people talk about widespread illegal voting by immigrants, there is the menacing implication that immigrants are coming to the United States with the sole intent, somehow, of destabilizing U.S. politics.